the-isf-academy/making-with-code-revamp/site/content/courses/cs9/unit02/labs/lab01_pet/_index.md

 ### [Adding a new method]

-Now that we've added the `species` property, we need to add a method to change the property.
+Now that we've added the `species` property, we need to add a method to set the property.

 {{< look-action >}} If you scroll down to lines 9-12, we see an example of a method. **A method is similar to a function.
 The only difference is that a method belongs to a certain class, like `Pet`.**